Mirantis/k0rdent-demos/README.md

     make approve-credential-aws
     ```

-    Check the status of the `hmc` AccessManagement object:
+    Check the status of the `kcm` AccessManagement object:
     ```shell
     make get-yaml-accessmanagement
     ```

     In the status section you can find information about the clustertemplate that was approved to the target `blue` namespace:
     ```
-    apiVersion: hmc.mirantis.com/v1alpha1
+    apiVersion: k0rdent.mirantis.com/v1alpha1
     kind: AccessManagement
     ...
     status: